earlew/pwp_python_00/README.md

 + [xarray](http://xarray.pydata.org/en/stable/)
 + seawater

-The first three modules are available with the popular python distributions such as [Anaconda](https://www.continuum.io/downloads) and [Canopy](https://store.enthought.com/downloads/#default).
-You can get the other two modules via the `pip install` command from the unix command line:
+The first three modules are available with popular python distributions such as [Anaconda](https://www.continuum.io/downloads) and [Canopy](https://store.enthought.com/downloads/#default).
+You can get the other two modules via `pip install` from the unix command line:

 ```
 pip install xarray
 pip install seawater
 ```

-Besides the python libraries listed here, this repository should have everything you need to do a model run with the provided datasets.
+Once these libraries are installed, you should be able to run the demos that are mentioned below.

 ## How the code works

-As mentioned earlier, the code is split into two files *PWP.py* and *PWP_helper.py*.
-Within *PWP.py*, the *run()* function is the main function that controls all the operations.
+As mentioned above, the code is split across two files *PWP.py* and *PWP_helper.py*. *PWP.py* contains all the numerical algorithms while *PWP_helper.py* has a few auxillary functions.
 The order of operations is as follows:

 1. Set and derive model parameters.
 (See *set\_params* function in *PWP\_helper.py*).
 2. Prepare forcing and profile data for model run (see *prep\_data* function in *PWP\_helper.py*).